meneerrook/js-collapseable-items/README.md

 Default: `5`

 The number of items visible on screen while a list is collapsed.
-This option is ignored when the option 'amountFromDOM' is set to `true`
+This option is ignored when the option "amountFromDOM" is set to 'true'

 ---

 #### amountFromDOM

+type: `Boolean`

+Default: `false`

+Determines wether the amount of items visible on screen while a list is collapsed should be given by the plugin or by the DOM, this allows for seperate amounts visible per list.
+This option works in coalition with "amountAttribute" and will overwrite 'amount' when set to true.

 ---